lfloris/openshift-dev-training/Labs/Lab03-Wordpress-OpenShift-application/wordpress-deployment-ex-1.md

 | Memory request | 128Mi | 256Mi |
 | Memory limit | 256Mi | 512Mi |

-Add a nodeSelector to the Wordpress front end to target nodes labelled "apps=frontend" Add a nodeSelector to the MySQL back end to target nodes labelled "apps=backend"
+Add a nodeSelector to the Wordpress front end to target nodes labelled `apps=frontend` Add a nodeSelector to the MySQL back end to target nodes labelled `apps=backend`

 Expose the Wordpress front end.